GabrieleLagani/HebbianPCA/README.md

 configurations, reproducibility, checkpointing/resuming experiment state, hyperparameter search, and other utilities.

+You might want to have a look also at the latest repo! https://github.com/GabrieleLagani/HebbianLearning

 In order to launch an experiment session, type:
 `PYTHONPATH=<project root> python <project root>/runexp.py --config <dotter.path.to.config.object> --mode <mode> --device <device> --clearhist --restart`
 Where `<dotter.path.to.config.object>` is the path, in dotted notation,